UCAS code: Q100

 College: Arts, Humanities & Social Sciences

-If you are studying English language as part of a joint honours programme you will also take courses from your other subject area.
+If you are studying a joint honours programme you will also take courses from your other subject area.

-You will take four further semester-long courses (two in the case of some joint honours programmes) looking at linguistic theory and research techniques, the structure of spoken and written English and other languages, and at the evolution of language and the patterns of linguistic change as it has occurred in and beyond the UK.
+You will take four further semester-long courses (two in the case of some joint honours programmes) looking at linguistic theory and research techniques, the structure of spoken and written English, and at the patterns of linguistic change as it has occurred in and beyond the UK.

-You will study compulsory courses and choose from a range of advanced linguistics courses such as Child Bilingualism, Origins and Evolution of Language, Speech Production and Perception and Pragmatics.
-If you are studying a joint honours in linguistics with a language you will spend Year 3 studying or working abroad.
+If you are on a joint honours programme in linguistics with a language, you will spend Year 3 studying or working abroad.

-In Year 4 you will continue to choose specialist courses according to your interests.
+You will continue to choose advanced courses according to your interests.
 You will also take a specialised research training course before starting your honours dissertation, regarded by many as the most formative experience of their undergraduate studies.

 Find out more about the compulsory and optional courses in this degree programme.